Shippensburg University Provost and Vice President of Academic Affairs Darrell Newton has resigned from his position, effective immediately.

 "To ensure we have continuity in leadership and the necessary momentum to carry us forward, I have asked Dr. Nicole Hill to again serve as our Interim Provost.
 Recently appointed as Vice Provost in February, Dr. Hill will continue to provide executive leadership that enhances the many initiatives of Academic Affairs while significantly contributing to the long-term success and sustainability of Shippensburg University.”

+Hill previously served as Interim Provost from 2022 until 2024 after the retirement of Tom Ormond.
 Patterson announced Newton’s appointment as Provost on April 26, 2024, and he assumed the position on July 1 of that year.
 With Newton’s resignation, he will have served as SU’s Provost for just over nine months.
+According to a 2018 report in HigherEdDive, the average term served by a Provost is about three years.

 Newton came to SU after serving for over 30 years in the field of higher education and holding roles such as Associate Dean and Associate Vice Chancellor of Academic Affairs.